w3c/wot/testfest/2019-03-online/README.md

 # 2019-03 Online Test Results
 This location is for test results (test TDs and manual assertion declarations given in CSV files) that will be used to generate the draft Implementation Report just prior to CR transition.

+Current version of Implementation Report: https://github.com/w3c/wot-thing-description/blob/master/testing/report.html

 See the comments at the start of `update.sh` for instructions on how the input files should be organized.
 Generally speaking, inputs (both TDs and